J2Ski Australia J2Ski logo

 This Snow Forecast for Magic Mountain, United States gives the predicted Snowfall and Freezing Levels for the next week.

 The forecast snowfall depths given are the likely average accumulations for the Lower and Upper slopes.
-The actual snow depth in Magic Mountain, on any given piste or itinerary, may be dramatically different, particularly if the snowfall is accompanied by high winds and/or varying air temperatures.
+The actual snow depth in Magic Mountain, on any given trail or itinerary, may be dramatically different, particularly if the snowfall is accompanied by high winds and/or varying air temperatures.

 Snow Forecasts beyond two days ahead are subject to significant change and variable reliability.